ros2/rclcpp/rclcpp/QUALITY_DECLARATION.md

 #### `libstatistics_collector`

-The `libstatistics_collector` package provides a lightweight aggregation utilities to collect statistics and measure message metrics.
+The `libstatistics_collector` package provides lightweight aggregation utilities to collect statistics and measure message metrics.

-It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros-tooling/libstatistics_collector/tree/master/Quality_Declaration.md).
+It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros-tooling/libstatistics_collector/tree/master/QUALITY_DECLARATION.md).

 #### `rcl`

-`rcl` is the ROS 2 client library in C.
+`rcl` a library to support implementation of language specific ROS 2 Client Libraries.

 It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros2/rcl/blob/master/rcl/QUALITY_DECLARATION.md).